Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Proposed Method

 \subsection{Spatial Sound Field Model}

 The acoustic sound field $x(\omega,\micPos,\srcPos)$ measured at the sensor position $\micPos$ produced by a sound source emitting a signal $s(\omega)$ at location $\srcPos$, can be then computed as

 Alternatively, the sound field can be represented as a linear combination of spatial basis functions~\cite{williams1999fourier}.
-In particular, on the spherical surface $\setS^2$, centered around the coordinate origin, it can be represented by the coefficients $c_{lm}\in\setC$ of a spherical harmonics (SH) expansion, where $l$ and $m$ are the order and degree of the SH, respectively, with basis $\Yml(\Doas)\in\setC$ is a function of the direction $\Doas = (\az, \el) \in \setS^2$, where $\az$ and $\el$ being the azimuthal and polar (colatitude) angles, respectively.
-The reciprocity principle applied to the sound pressure of a sound source in the ear of the subject on the surface of a sphere, leads to the following expansion:
+In particular, on the spherical surface $\setS^2$, centered around the coordinate origin, it can be represented by the coefficients $c_{lm}\in\setC$ of a spherical harmonics (SH) expansion, where $l$ and $m$ are the order and degree of the SH, respectively, with basis $\Yml(\Doas)\in\setC$ being a function of the direction $\Doas = (\el, \az) \in \setS^2$, where $\el$ and $\az$ are the polar (colatitude) and azimuthal angles, respectively.
+The reciprocity principle is applied to the sound pressure of a sound source in the ear of the subject on the surface of a sphere.
+Therefore, $ x(\omega, \micPos, \srcPos)$ can be reinterpreted as a field radiated from the sensor $\micPos$, which satisfies the exterior Helmholtz equation on the sphere, evaluated at the far field direction $\Omega$.
+Since the exterior Helmholtz field restricted to a sphere of fixed radius defines square-integrable boundary data, completeness of the SH $\Yml$ on $\mathbb{S}^2$ yields the following expansion:

 where $\Doas_{\srcPos,\arrPos}$ is the direction corresponding to the vector $\srcPos - \arrPos$, with $\arrPos$ being the array center.
-With the source at a fixed radius, the radial term is absorbed into the coefficients, which also capture the delay from $\micPos$ and the source’s spectral characteristic.
+For a fixed radius at a sufficiently distant location, the radial term is absorbed into the coefficients as a constant, which also captures the delay from $\micPos$ and the source’s spectral characteristic.